 Corinne Hofman is dean of the Faculty of Archaeology since September 2013.
 She is professor of Caribbean archaeology and director of the Caribbean Research Group at Leiden University, the largest of its kind worldwide.
 After obtaining a BA degree in art history and archaeology at the Vrije Universiteit Brussels (VUB), she completed her MA in pre-Columbian archaeology in 1987 and her PhD in 1993 at Leiden University with a research focus on the Caribbean.
 Her PhD dissertation dealt with the archaeology of Saba, Dutch Caribbean with an emphasis on the pre-Columbian ceramic development from a combined stylistic, morphological and technological perspective.
 Since then her research and teaching focusses on the archaeology and indigenous history of the Caribbean.
 Hofman has an extensive network of international collaborators, and over the years the Caribbean Research Group has generated large numbers of BA, MA, PhD and postdoctoral researchers.

 Hofman has conducted research on Saba, St. Eustatius, St. Martin, St. Kitts, Antigua (Long Island), Guadeloupe, Dominica, Martinique, St. Lucia, St. Vincent, Grenada, Curaçao, Aruba, and the Dominican Republic over the past 30 years.
 Her research and publications are highly multi-disciplinary and major themes of interest center around mobility and exchange, colonial encounters, inter-cultural dynamics, settlement archaeology, artefact analyses and provenance studies.
-Hofman’s projects are designed to contribute to the historical awareness and valorization of archaeological heritage of archaeological heritage in the culturally and geopolitically diverse islandscape of the Caribbean.
+Hofman’s projects are designed to contribute to the historical awareness and valorization of archaeological heritage in the culturally and geopolitically diverse islandscape of the Caribbean.

 Her articles appear in PloS one, Quaternary Science Reviews, Nature Scientific Reports, Journal of Archaeological Method and Theory, Journal of Archaeological Sciences, Latin American Antiquity, Antiquity, Journal of World Archaeology, Journal of Field Archaeology, Human ecology, Remote Sensing, and The Journal of Island and Coastal Archaeology, as well as in a number of local Caribbean Journals, book chapters and more popular articles.
 Two of her recent books are The Handbook of Caribbean Archaeology (2013, co-edited with William F. Keegan and Reniel Rodríguez Ramos) and the Caribbean before Columbus (2017, co-authored with William F. Keegan), both published with Oxford University Press.